1978 National League Championship Series: Game 2

 The Dodgers won their second straight road game in this series with a complete-game, four-hit shutout by Tommy John.
 Davey Lopes's home run leading off the fourth off of Dick Ruthven made it 1–0 Dodgers.
 Dusty Baker doubled to lead off the next inning, then scored on Steve Yeager's one-out single.
 After stealing second, Yeager scored on Lopes's single to make it 3–0 Dodgers.
 Lopes capped the scoring in the seventh with an RBI triple off of Ron Reed as the Dodgers took a 2–0 series lead to Los Angeles with the 4–0 win.
-This to date, this is the last postseason win for the Dodgers in Philadelphia and have gone winless in Philadelphia over the following three NLCS meetings.
+This would be the last postseason win for the Dodgers in Philadelphia until Game 1 of the 2025 NLDS.